es-ude/ElasticNodeMiddleware/docs/WriteOwnProgramGuide.md

 Therefore, it does not make sense to put it in the github repository, if you work with a number of people.
 Please add this file to your [.gitignore](../.gitignore) like explained [here](https://git-scm.com/docs/gitignore) to not upload it to your github repository.

-Now, create a new python file in your python scripts folder, which we will call "uploadBitFile".
+Now, create a new python file in your python scripts folder, which we will call "uploadBitfile".

     from scripts.serial_test import SerialTest
     from myscripts.bitfileConfigs import BitfileConfigs